TheJelmega/prog-lang/design/README.md

 <bool-literal> := 'true' | 'false'
 ```

-A boolean literal represents either a `true` of a `false` value
+A boolean literal represents either a `true` of a `false` value.

 ## 6.3.
 Character literals [↵](#6-literals-)

-A character literal defines a character, represented by it's unicode codepoints.
+A character literal defines a character, represented by its unicode codepoints.

 ```
 <character-literal> := "'" ( ? any unicode codepoint, except for \ and ' ? | <escape-code> ) "'"